gnadiah/COVID-19-API/README.md

 # INSTRUCTIONS

 1. Run the command in "INSTALLING DEPENDENCIES" part
-2. Run the app.py file with the command below
+2. Run the app.py in src file with the command below

 ###### MacOS, Linux or Unix

 ```
-python3 app.py
+python3 src/app.py
 ```

 ###### Windows

 ```
-python app.py
+python src/app.py
 ```

 ---